textbrowser/textbrowser/README.md

 <h4>Please submit detailed requests!
-Completed projects are considered completed.
-I will review error reports and may complete new requests.
-Bundle releases may be released twice per year for completed projects.
-Source-only releases more frequently.
-Interesting projects will include various release formats.</h4>
+Some projects will have source-only releases and full releases perhaps twice per year.</h4>